Why Should You Make This Recipe

 Photos showing how to assemble the Mediterranean noodle salad.

 Step 3 – Assemble the salad: Grab a large salad bowl.
 And I do mean large because we’ve got a good amount of vegetables going in.
-Add the cooled pasta along with the rest of the ingredients.
-It’ll look like a pile at first, and that’s totally fine.
+Add the cooled pasta, along with the remaining ingredients.
+I will look like a big pile at first, and that is totally fine.

 Step 4: Dress and serve: Drizzle with the dressing and toss to combine.
-It might get a little messy, but that’s part of the charm of this easy pasta salad.
+It might get a little messy, but that is part of the charm of this easy pasta salad.
 Use tongs or two large spoons, and be gentle (and patient) as you toss.

 If you have the time, cover and let it sit in the fridge for 30 minutes so the flavors can mingle.